 53mi 44.7mi 39.8mi 32.4mi 26.4mi (20.9mi)

 In 2008, a paved section of the NCIT opened in Sandusky County.
 It extends from Fremont through Lindsey to Elmore, Ohio in Ottawa County, a distance of 10.8 miles.
-It is separate from the older, existing section that runs from the eastside of Fremont to Clyde, Ohio.
+It is separate from the older, 6.5-mile existing section that runs from the eastside of Fremont to Clyde, Ohio.

 Robert Soper reports that this newer segment continues westward from Walter Avenue in Fremont.
 This trailhead lies west of the Hayes Street end of the older Clyde to Fremont trail, thereby creating a 3.4-mile gap in the bikeway in Fremont.
 A road route via 'Bike Route' signs reportedly bridges the gap using side streets.

 In 2012, 4.8-miles of trail were constructed east of Clyde toward Bellevue, leaving a ~4.5-mile gap to existing trail in Huron County, east of Bellevue.
 Check the Sandusky County web site for the latest news.

 This review covers the older Sandusky County Segment from Fremont to Clyde.
 This bikeway was first constructed in September '97.
 The path utilizes an abandoned rail corridor that parallels active rail lines that lay 30-40 yards to the north.
 A natural barrier of vegetation and a drainage gully often separate the two.